chipsalliance/chisel/docs/src/explanations/bundles-and-vecs.md

 ### A note on `cloneType` (For Chisel < 3.5)

 NOTE: This section **only applies to Chisel before Chisel 3.5**.
-As of Chisel 3.5, `Bundle`s should **not** `override def cloneType`, as this will be ignored when using the chisel3 compiler plugin for inferring `cloneType`.
+As of Chisel 3.5, `Bundle`s should **not** `override def cloneType`, as this is a compiler error when using the chisel3 compiler plugin for inferring `cloneType`.

 Since Chisel is built on top of Scala and the JVM, it needs to know how to construct copies of `Bundle`s for various purposes (creating wires, IOs, etc).
 If you have a parametrized `Bundle` and Chisel can't automatically figure out how to clone it, you will need to create a custom `cloneType` method in your bundle.
-In the vast majority of cases, **this is not required** as Chisel can figure out how to clone most `Bundle`s
+In the vast majority of cases, **this is not required** as Chisel can figure out how to clone most `Bundle`s automatically:
-automatically:

 ```scala mdoc:silent
 class MyCloneTypeBundle(val bitwidth: Int) extends Bundle {